 The Hour of Code is a global movement reaching tens of millions of students in 180+ countries.
 Anyone, anywhere can organize an Hour of Code event.
 One-hour tutorials are available in over 30 languages.
 No experience needed.
 Ages 4 to 104.

 The CS Fundamentals units are designed to be a great introduction to CS for students of all ages, starting as young as Kindergarten.
 The courses blend online, self-guided and self-paced tutorials with “unplugged” activities that require no computer at all.
-Each course consists of about 20 lessons that may be implemented as one unit or over the course of a semester.
+Each course consists of a set of lessons that may be implemented as one unit or over the course of a semester.
 Even kindergarten-aged pre-readers can participate.

 Computer Science Discoveries (CS Discoveries) is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.